Vintage Style: How To Make Your Old Home Look Fresh And Timeless

 Old Home Helps to Make a Vintage Style Look New

 First of all, define your era.
 Do you want the angles and deep colors of the fifties or the curved lines and bright tones of the sixties?
-Are you drawn to the feminine florals and pastels of cottage style, or the bright, jazzy blues of a retro beach house?
-Maybe the elegance of French farmhouse is more to your taste or American farmhouse with its dark colors and well-made furniture.
+Are you drawn to the feminine florals and pastels of cottage style or the bright, jazzy blues of a retro beach house?
+You may prefer a French farmhouse’s elegance or an American farmhouse’s dark colors and fine furniture.

-The choice will help you focus your decorating.
+The choice will help you concentrate on your decorating efforts.
 Many vintage items are utterly charming, and it’s easy to get distracted by those that don’t fit your chosen style, so try to stay on track.
-Have another pair of eyes help to see if you’re picking for a décor match and will fit your theme.
+Ask someone else to help determine if your selections match the décor and fit your theme.

 Old Home Helps to Make a Vintage Style Look New